 At the conference, I definitely felt a deep sense of urgency in the room.
 It is absolutely mission-critical for the survival of the organization to invest in new audience building strategies and efforts, but it takes great internal organizational alignment to buy into the vision.
 According to the Wallace Foundation, it takes around 10 years for new audience building strategies to really start showing results, which makes it exceptionally important that the entire organization is behind the initiative.
 Involve and listen to the people that are against the change because they are the best experts to help you risk-proof your plan forward (for example, brainstorming strategies to prevent alienating your existing audiences).
 Don’t expect to get it right the first time and be prepared for the long haul.
 But all this is not to deter us from trying, it is the critical battle we fight because we believe in living in a world where arts and culture can continue to thrive.

-This is part of a series of posts sharing my insights from the conference, stay tuned for my future posts on VR/AR applied to the arts, Creative Uses of Mixed Spaces in Capitol Hill and more.
+This is part of a series of posts sharing my insights from the conference, stay tuned for my future posts on VR/AR applied to the arts, Creative Hubs & Mixed-use spaces and more.